Run Fast. Eat Slow. Cookbook: NOT Just for Athletes

 1 – The recipes fit perfectly with our whole-foods way of eating.

-The cookbook not only includes over 100 recipes but excellent information on the whole-foods approach to healthy eating — something we are passionate about.
-While the book is written by athletes for athletes in no way are the recipes just for athletes.
+The cookbook includes over 100 recipes and excellent information on the whole-food approach to healthy eating — something we are passionate about.
+While athletes wrote the book FOR athletes, the recipes are NOT just for athletes.
 On the contrary, they are perfectly suitable for anyone who wants to eat REAL food (as opposed to packaged and processed stuff).

-2 – Many are fairly quick and easy to make.
+2 – Many of the recipes are quick and easy to make.

 I’ve bought several cookbooks over the years, but never have I found such a treasure trove of fantastic recipes in one book.
 Almost EVERY recipe I’ve made has turned out good, and in most cases, unbelievably delicious!